CERT-Polska/karton/docs/task_headers_payloads.rst

 Resource objects work well for single files, but sometimes we need to deal with bunch of artifacts e.g. process memory dumps from dynamic analysis.
 Very common way to do that is to pack them into Zip archive using Python `zipfile module <https://docs.python.org/3/library/zipfile.html>`_ facilities.

-Karton library includes specialized Resource class for that kind of archives, called :class:`DirectoryResource`.
+Karton library includes a helper method for that kind of archives, called :func:`LocalResource.from_directory`.

 .. code-block:: python